 Clipboard History vs Built-in Clipboard: What’s the Difference?

-The built-in clipboard is for the next paste.
+Quick Answer: The built-in clipboard is for the next paste.
 Clipboard history is for finding something you copied earlier.
 A clipboard manager adds search, organization, shortcuts, and privacy controls.

 People often use clipboard, clipboard history, and clipboard manager as if they mean the same thing.